yeehaa123/yeehaa.io/output/yeehaa/foam-party.md

 ---
 title: Foam Party
 author: Yeehaa
-series: Align The Misaligned
+excerpt: The article rethinks fragmentation, inspired by Peter Sloterdijk's 'foam.'
+Instead of lamenting wholeness lost, it sees multiplicity as empowering, proposing 'internet foaming' over 'fragmentation.'
-summary: The article discusses the ubiquitous presence of metaphors in daily language that idealize wholeness and unity, making it difficult to view fragmentation positively.
-Philosopher Peter Sloterdijk's concept of "foam" in his Spheres trilogy counters this by celebrating multiplicity and rejecting the notion of a lost universal whole.
-The article argues for replacing the idea of "internet fragmentation" with "internet foaming," highlighting the importance and positive aspects of bubbles—despite their limitations like entrapment and solipsism.
-The focus should shift from trying to burst these bubbles to understanding and nurturing them as interconnected ecosystems.
+summary: The article discusses the pervasive nature of conceptual metaphors implying wholeness and the difficulty of embracing fragmentation.
+Peter Sloterdijk's concept of 'foam' in his Spheres trilogy celebrates multiplicity rather than universality.
+The modern internet exemplifies this 'foaming,' from the dot-com bubble to filter bubbles.
+Rather than viewing fragmentation negatively, the article suggests embracing it to foster connectivity and ecosystem building, while addressing issues like entrapment and solipsism within bubbles.
 tags:
-  - Conceptual Metaphors
+  - foam
-  - Peter Sloterdijk
+  - bubble
-  - Spheres Trilogy
+  - internet
-  - Internet Foaming
+  - values
-  - Multiplicity
+  - unity
-  - Bubbles
+series: Align The Misaligned
-  - Filter Bubbles
+checksum: c7a92ea345908cf217b1389ba2d0e918
-  - Ecosystems
+draft: true
-createdAt: 2024-06-08T13:42:03.488Z
+createdAt: 2024-06-08T14:51:46.229Z
-updatedAt: 2024-06-08T13:42:03.488Z
+updatedAt: 2024-06-08T15:04:11.652Z
 ---

 # Foam Party